Peter-Herrmann/formatting/README.md

 - **Optional**
 - **Default**: `'.'`
-- Description: A space-separated list of directories where you want to apply formatting.
+- **Description**: A space-separated list of directories where you want to apply formatting.
 For example, `'src include'`.

 ## Local Testing